Canadian Bar Association (Member: Civil Litigation, Insurance Law, Elder Law and Wills and Trusts subsections)

 Ross was born in Princeton, New Jersey of Canadian parents and attended several universities including the University of Wisconsin where he obtained his Bachelor of Arts degree (Economics) in 1973.
 In 1977, he received his law degree from Osgoode Hall Law School in Toronto.
 Ross was called to the bar in British Columbia in 1978 and has practiced as a litigator ever since.
 He has worked with several litigation firms prior to becoming a partner at Macaulay McColl and set up a practice with Murray Wolf in 2002.

 Early in his career Ross gained experience in a broad range of insurance, commercial, municipal and criminal litigation cases.
 He has maintained an interest in handling a broad range of challenging cases.
 He has been active in Continuing Legal Education having co-coordinated Continuing Legal Education litigation courses for lawyers as well as delivering papers at a number of courses pertaining to litigation, litigation technology and insurance issues.

 Ross is peer rated BV Distinguished© by Martindale Hubbell in both legal ability and ethical standards.

-Insurance has been a focus of my legal practice for many years.
+Insurance has been the focus of Ross’s legal practice for many years.
 This initially involved acting for insurance companies, primarily ICBC, in defending personal injury and property damage claims.
-I then worked for several years as in house counsel for large Canadian liability insurer, Canadian Indemnity.
-Thereafter my insurance practice consisted of primarily defense work, that is to say acting for a variety of insurers in the defense of property, products liability and bodily injury claims.
+Ross worked for several years as in-house counsel for a large Canadian liability insurer, Canadian Indemnity.
+Thereafter, Ross’s insurance practice consisted of primarily defense work, acting for a variety of insurers in the defense of property, products liability and bodily injury claims.
 This work regularly involved detailed fact investigations, instructing experts, interpreting insurance policies as well as conducting trials, including a number of jury trials.

-Over 10 years ago the focus of my practice changed from acting primarily for insurers to acting against them for parties who had insurance problems – for example where the insurance company told our client there was no coverage under the insurance policy or where the insurer failed to make a fair settlement with their insured.
-Since then we have acted for large corporations, governmental agencies as well as individuals who required legal representation to resolve insurance issues.
+Over 10 years ago the focus of Ross’s practice changed from acting primarily for insurers to acting against them for parties who had insurance problems – for example where the insurance company told his client there was no coverage under the insurance policy or where the insurer failed to make a fair settlement with their insured.
+Since then, Ross has acted for large corporations, governmental agencies as well as individuals who required legal representation to resolve insurance issues.